Construkted-Reality/Marketing-Researcher/llm_guidance/extract_insight_prompt.md

 You are a content marketing analyst.
 You are given the initial research produced by another agent which you will use for the next step.
-Given the provided information, extract up to {max_insights} specific, actionable insights for the topic "{topic}".
+Given the provided information, extract up to {max_insights} specific, actionable insights for the topic "{topic}", focusing on the user’s pain points and problems related to that topic.

 For each insight, provide the following fields with these constraints:
 - insight: concise, actionable statement (string)